keerthan-pv/-AFLL-Miniproject-/README.md

 def function():
     return 0;
 Output
-Displays whether the parsing was successful for each input based on the defined grammar rules.
+Parses each input code and reports whether it follows the defined grammar rules.
+The output shows success messages or highlights invalid constructs.

+Conclusion
+This project showcases the practical implementation of formal grammar concepts by building a lexer and parser for a simplified programming language using Python.
+It serves as a hands-on learning tool for compiler design and language processing.